gesfon/cms/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `app/page.js`.
+You can can delete or start editing the page by modifying `app/page.js`.
 The page auto-updates as you edit the file.

 Use `test@site.com` as username and `test` as password for a preview.

-You can query the dev.db file and perform other operations directly with the sqlite3 command line tool.
+You can query the `dev.db` file and perform other operations directly with the `sqlite3` command line tool.

 There is also a posts API available at `/api/posts`.